ipfire/ipfire-2.x/README.md

 # How do I use this software?

-We have a long and detailed documentation located [here](https://ipfire.org/docs) which should answers most of your questions.
+We have a long and detailed documentation located [here](https://ipfire.org/docs) which should answer most of your questions.

 # But I have some questions left.
 Where can I get support?